sunpy/sunpy/doc/source/guide/tour.rst

 Sample Data
 -----------
 This tour makes use of a number of sample data files which you will need to download.
-If you are already done so please follow the instruction to :ref:`sample-data`.
+If have not already done so please follow the instruction here :ref:`sample-data`.

 Maps
 ----